 Adding General LCGFT to Bibliographic Records

-The addition of general LCGFT terms augments LCGFT already used for audio-visual, cartographic, and legislative materials.
+The addition of general LCGFT terms augments LCGFT previously used only for audiovisual, cartographic, and legislative materials.
 See the table below for a subset of general LCGFT for use with government documents.

 Selected terms for use with government documents: